googlecreativelab/webvr-musicalforest/README.md

 ## Technologies Used
 ### Frontend

-Musical Forest uses the uses [A-Frame](https://aframe.io) which is built with the WebVR standard and [Tone.js](https://github.com/Tonejs/Tone.js/) for sound.
+Musical Forest uses [A-Frame](https://aframe.io) which is built with the WebVR standard and [Tone.js](https://github.com/Tonejs/Tone.js/) for sound.

 ### Backend